Puffy vs. Tempur Pedic

 Firmness & Support

-The Tempur Pedic Cloud Luxe Breeze is quite soft when compared to other models, just like the Puffy mattress.
-The Breeze layer and Climate layer of this mattress place it around a 4-5 on a 10-point scale (10 being the firmest).
+The new Tempur Luxe Breeze soft model is quite soft when compared to other models just like the Puffy mattress.
+The PureCool+ Phase Change layer and TEMPUR-CM+ layer of this mattress place it around a 4-5 on a 10-point scale (10 being the firmest).
 So, when you lay on the mattress, you sink into it quite a bit, especially if you are a heavier sleeper like Andrew (230lbs).

 Tempur Pedics used to be known for sleeping hot.
 The early models would be hot in the summer, and hard and cold in the winter.
 The ones we have used and slept on were no different.